xaviemirmon/confidentarsonist-template/README.md

 Each component library has its own subfolder.
 Inside, you'll find a basic app bootstrapped with our [Next.js recipe](https://github.com/puckeditor/puck/tree/main/recipes/next).

-All Puck-related code lives under the `./puck` directory.
+All Puck component integration-related code lives under the `./puck` directory.

 #### Puck Configs